Graeme Lynch Registered MBACP (Accred)

 Training, qualifications & experience

-I have a BA in Social Sciences and a Postgraduate Diploma in person centred counselling.
 I am accredited with the BACP and a member of the Society for Existential Analysis.
-I have completed several courses since to enhance my knowledge and skills as a practitioner including; trauma and stabilisation, existential theory in practice, counselling for depression, solution focused therapy, play therapy.
+I have completed several courses since to enhance my knowledge and skills as a practitioner including; trauma and stabilisation, existential theory in practice, counselling for depression, solution focused therapy, play therapy, emotion focused therapy, dialectical behavioural therapy.

 I currently work within the NHS and have specialised in trauma services that focus on sexual violence and abuse.
 I have also worked in primary care for many years facilitating change with clients experiencing multiple and varied difficulties.
 I have experience working with the LGBTQI community and young adults/children from voluntary work I've done through the years.